BishalAshiq/prothom-alo-newspaper-temp-task/README.md

 ### `Making-Authentic Component`
 At fist I create a component which name is pages.
 Because every route/components is in the pages. then i created a home component that has the body or news.

-###  `Nav Bar`
-I created nav bar in shared component, because there are lots of routers that is on the navbar.
-That can be switching on different objects.

 ### `Using Vanilla SCSS`